HOW DOES OUR CONTEXT CREATE VALUES AND MEANINGS FOR THE COMMUNITY?

 Through this failure we found better systems and more innovative ways to work with the children as partners.
 We learned our most valuable tool we have today.

 The dialogue we created drew parents into the process and we learned to question others about the meaning and context of their work pushing the value into new and interesting avenues.

 We cultivated a community of children that were in an environment where autonomy, values, and competency surrounded them and created the school we have today.

-We are proud of the school we have become and all the hard work and transformation that has brought us here but more importantly we are in awe of the journey we have travelled……and are still traveling.
+We are proud of the school we have become and all the hard work and transformation that has brought us here but more importantly we are in awe of the journey we have traveled……and are still traveling.